kcarta/flash-cards-ru/README.md

 This is a simple flashcard app for learning basic Russian vocabulary and grammar rules around forming words.

+Two notes:
-(*This is a hobby project mostly made over a single weekend, and is not intended to be a full-featured language learning app.*)
+- This is a hobby project mostly made over a single weekend, and is not intended to be a full-featured language learning app of value for anyone besides me.
+- I am learning Russian as my in-laws speak it due to a fluke of geopolitical history and Soviet imperialism.
+[Support Ukraine](https://war.ukraine.ua/donate/) any way you can.

 ## Features